-3 SCH hours: Lecture, 2 hrs; Laboratory 2 hrs
+Prerequisite: Instructor approved 3 SCH hours: Lecture, 2 hrs; Laboratory 2 hrs

 RGT 1513.
 RADIOGRAPHIC PROCEDURES I. This course includes terminology, principles, and procedures involved in routine radiographic positioning for demonstration of the chest, abdomen, upper extremities, and digestive system.
 Included is a review of radiographic anatomy on each procedure.
+Prerequisite: Instructor approved 3 SCH hours: Lecture, 2 hrs; Laboratory, 2 hrs

 RGT 1523.
 RADIOGRAPHIC PROCEDURES II.
 This course includes principles and procedures involved in the radiographic positioning of the spinal column, pelvic girdle, lower extremities, bony thorax, and mobile and trauma radiographic procedures.
 Included is a review of radiographic anatomy on each procedure.
-Prerequisite: Radiographic Procedures I (RGT 1513).
+Prerequisite: Instructor approved 3 SCH hours: Lecture, 2 hrs; Laboratory, 2 hrs

 RGT 1613.
 PHYSICS OF IMAGING EQUIPMENT.
-This course is designed to establish knowledge based in radiographic, fluoroscopic, mobile, tomographic equipment requirements and design.
+This course is designed to establish knowledge based in radiographic, fluoroscopic, mobile, and tomographic equipment requirements and design.
 The content will also provide a basic knowledge of quality control.
-Computer applications in the radiologic sciences related to image capture, display, storage, and distribution are present.
+Computer applications in the radiologic sciences related to image capture, display, storage, and distribution are presented.